spthm/distroless-python/README.md

 WIP repo for creating [distroless][distroless] or distroless-like containers for multiple Python versions.
 Currently only Python 3.9 Dockerfiles exist, which you can [already get][distroless-python3] from the official distroless images!

-## Distroless-ish
+## Compatibility

+### Python Versions

+Python 3.9.

+### Additional System Packages

-These images include the `dash` shell, since in general a shell is needed by elements of `os.system`, and by any code that runs `subprocess.run()` and friends with `shell=True`.
+The [`dash` shell][dash-bullseye] is included, since in general a shell is needed by elements of `os.system`, and by any code that runs `subprocess.run()` and friends with `shell=True`.
-The image necessarily comes with a Python interpreter binary, from which arbitrary commands may be executed even without a shell installed, so inclusion of `dash` is not less secure _per se_.
+The image necessarily comes with a Python interpreter, from which arbitrary commands may be executed even without a shell installed, so inclusion of `dash` is not less secure _per se_.
 See also a [related discussion][distroless-python-shell] on Google's distroless repo.

-## Python support

-Python 3.9.
+Debian's [`libc-bin`][libc-bin-bullseye] is included, which (among other things) provides locales and `/sbin/ldconfig`, the latter being needed to produce a correct `/etc/ld.so.cache`.
+`libc-bin` is also included in Google's distroless Python images.

+`libgomp1` is included, as some Python wheels still expect a system install of `libgomp`, for example [LightGBM][lightgbm-libgomp].

 ### Standard Library